 4.2.2 Tortellini

-For tortellini, cut your dough into squares, place a small amount of filling in the center, fold the square into a triangle, and twist the ends together to form a ring.
-Both ravioli and tortellini can be simmered in sauce or served with a light dressing.
+Cut dough into squares, place filling in center, fold into triangle, then bring ends together to make a ring.
+Cook in sauce or serve with olive oil.

 4.3 Gluten-Free Pasta